Yandex Cloud

 ```

-If the plugin field in the logical replication slot has the wal2jsonvalue, it means that Data Transfer is currently interacting with the databases of this cluster.
+• If the plugin field in the logical replication slot has the wal2json value, it means that Data Transfer is currently working with the databases of this cluster.

-If upon deletion of the replication slot you see this error: replication slot "$REPLICATION_SLOT_NAME" is active for PID $PID_NUM, try stopping the transfer on the Data Transfer side or delete the involved endpoint from the transfer parameters.
+• If after deleting the replication slot you see the replication slot "$REPLICATION_SLOT_NAME" is active for PID $PID_NUM error, try stopping the transfer on the Data Transfer side or delete the involved endpoint from the transfer parameters.

-You can learn more about the operation of replication slots from the PostgreSQL developer documentation.
+You can learn more about the operation of replication slots in the PostgreSQL developer guide.

 Was the article helpful?